 The bank, thinking that you're buying the house for RM889,000, gives you a 90% mortgage amounting to RM800,000.
 You therefore don't have to come up with the 10% deposit.

 The mark-up sale is quite common.
 Sometimes, you'll also be able to mark-up high enough to get cash-back that then covers your closing fees (legal fees, stamp duties, and other fees).
 On the outset, this may seem attractive because you're buying with no money down.
-However, the legality of it is suspect and you don't really benefit from the BMV.
+However, the legality is suspect and you lose the BMV advantage.

 #2 Lease Option or Rent-to-Own